Aliases for HLA-DQA2 Gene

 GeneCards Summary for HLA-DQA2 Gene

 HLA-DQA2 (Major Histocompatibility Complex, Class II, DQ Alpha 2) is a Protein Coding gene.
-Diseases associated with HLA-DQA2 include hiv-1.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and GPCR Pathway.
+Among its related pathways are Immune System and Interleukin receptor SHC signaling.
 GO annotations related to this gene include MHC class II receptor activity.
 An important paralog of this gene is HLA-DMA.

 UniProtKB/Swiss-Prot for HLA-DQA2 Gene